Log-Scale Shrinkage Priors and Adaptive Bayesian Global-Local Shrinkage Estimation: Future Work

 \section{Future Work}

 A number of extensions to the ideas presented in this paper are immediately apparent. \begin{itemize} \item By varying the choice of the mixing density for the scale-mixture of normal representation of a log-variance prior discussed in Section \ref{sec:posterior:comp}, we can potentially generate a whole range of novel shrinkage priors.
-For example, if we used $\omega_j \sim C^{+}(0,1)$, the resulting prior distribution $p(\xi_j \vbar \psi)$ would have Cauchy-like tails and be similar in nature to the log-$t$ prior distribution.
+For example, if we used $\omega_j \sim C^{+}(0,1)$, the resulting prior distribution $p(\xi_j \vbar \psi)$ would have Cauchy-like tails and be similar in nature to the log-$t$ prior distribution, resulting in extremely heavy tailed prior distributions.

 \item Further exploration of the properties of prior distributions over $\xi_j$ that have polynomial tails is required, as these form a novel class of prior distribution that has, to the authors' best knowledge, not yet been carefully examined.